{{ propApi.closeIcon }}

 Silicosis is an incurable disease in which the lungs are scarred following long-term exposure to silica dust (aka respirable crystalline silica or RCS), high percentages of which may be found in some engineered stone products and are released via cutting, drilling, and grinding.

-Can you get silicosis from your kitchen bench?
+Can you get silicosis from your existing engineered stone bench or other surfaces?

 No. Once it has been installed, dust is not released.